 RemoveMyMugshot.org has removed numerous criminal records from search engines like Google, Bing, and Yahoo.
 Our team of professionals is equipped with innovative tools to safeguard your privacy through top-notch services.
 Arrest records can be easily accessed online by anyone.
 This guide explains the potential harm caused by public court records and arrest details to your reputation and offers tips to delete court records from Google searches.

-Does Public Records Online Matter?
+Do Public Arrest Records Online Matter?

-Each day, numerous individuals get apprehended.
+Each day, numerous individuals get apprehended by law enforcement.
 Many charges they face are dropped quickly.
 Many people face the challenge of having their embarrassing arrest photo on the internet, with 90% of mugshots appearing on the first page of a Google search.
 This can be a worrisome experience.
 Having an online mugshot can damage your career, housing, and dating opportunities, jeopardizing your hard-earned reputation.
 This is because everyone turns to search engines to research and find answers.
 And that’s why our job is to ensure your online presence is up-to-date, relevant, and most importantly, positive.
 With our customized mugshot removal service, we can help you restore your hard-earned online reputation.
 To remove criminal arrest records online, it’s important to understand why your mugshot appears on Google

 Mugshots and arrest records are public record and can be easily accessed online within minutes.
 Posting them online is required by local, state, and federal laws, similar to mugshots.

 Previously, accessing mugshots was difficult as individuals had to physically visit the clerk’s office and make a formal request for their criminal records or court papers.
-Requests were mainly related to job and home applications, and records were primarily discovered during a criminal background screening.
+Requests were mainly related to the job and home applications, and records were primarily discovered during a criminal background screening.
 In 2005, mugshot websites like Mugshots.com, Arrests.org, and Rapsheets.org appeared on Google.
 Today, personal information, including online arrest records, can be easily accessed online by anyone with an internet connection.
 This information is available 24/7 without the need to visit courthouses or make time-consuming requests.

 Mugshot image websites focus on posting humiliating booking photos on the internet, not just of famous individuals in sports and entertainment but also ordinary people.
 If your public record were made public online, how would it impact you and your family?
 The growth of these websites led to high traffic picked up by search engines causing old records to rank on Google resulting in missed opportunities for jobs, housing, and relationships.
-Most mugshots show people who were never convicted or served time, and often have their record expunged altogether.
+Most mugshots show people who were never convicted or served time and often have their record expunged altogether.

 Protect Your Personal Information